patrickap/docker-restic/README.md

 ## Available Commands

-The following commands are available inside the `docker-restic` container:
+The following commands are available inside the `docker-restic` container.
+It is important to specify the correct user `restic` so that the commands can be executed with the correct permissions.
+To access the container run `docker exec -it -u restic <container_name> /bin/sh`.

 - `backup`:
   - stop containers